Nedaa187/File-Sorter/README.md

 How to use,

 1. Download and extract everything in the .rar file
-2. Copy the files you want to sort inside the “TO_SORT” folder. (if the file doesn't exist, run the exe and it will automatically be created)
+2. Copy the files you want to sort inside the “TO_SORT” folder. (if the folder doesn't exist, run the exe and it will automatically be created)
 3. Run the executable file.
 4. Follow the instructions on the terminal.